-TrueNet reports users with VDSL connections on Chorus’ copper network now get better speeds than the lowest priced fibre connections.
+TrueNet reports users with VDSL connections on Chorus’ copper network now get better speeds than the lowest priced fibre or fixed wireless connections.

 The net performance company says average VDSL speeds hit 40mbps in December 2016.
 This is up from the 35mbps it clocked in October.
 These are impressive numbers considering TrueNet took its measurements at 9pm, peak viewing time.

 Fibre doesn’t arrive in my street for at least another 18 months.
 So I’m a VDSL customer.
 A happy customer.
 When I checked my line over Christmas I saw speeds of between 40mbps and 45mbps.

 This, by the way, was better than Skinny Wireless Broadband which never got past 26Mbps.
 Ping times are better too.

 My connection has proved rock solid over the years.
 Forget what some companies, including Spark, say about copper being unreliable, I’ve not had a single outage that’s down to the local connection in six years.